SAKryukov/javascript-playground/article/article.md

 };
 ```

-On the very top stack frame of the script, the string with the user JavaScript code is obtained via `editor.value` and passed to `evaluateWith` with three objects used in the context of this code, and the flag, defining if this is a [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) or not.
+On the very top stack frame of the script, the string with the user JavaScript code is obtained via `editor.value` and passed to `evaluateWith` with the `api` object used in the context of this code, and the flag, defining if this is a [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) or not.

 Note that the text of the user script is not passed to the instance of [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/Function) and executed directly.
 Some _hidden_ part of code is added to the user script text.
 This part of the code is required to pass some API to the script.
 Additionally, the [strict mode](https://developer.mozilla.org/en-US/search?q=strict+mode) option and the shortcut feature [`with (Math) {}`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with) (only for non-strict mode) are passed.

-The context of the code is defined in the function `saveInput`.
-It blocks access to the important global objects of the Web page environment: `document`, `window`, `navigator`, and, [`globalThis`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis).
-Three objects are made accessible through `globalThis`: `console`, `write`, and `writeLine`.
-These objects are implemented and passed to the user script via `evaluate` and then `evaluateWith`.
-Note passing the names of these objects as `new Function` arguments.
-The constructor returns a function object, which is called with the actual three objects.
-SA???
+The context of the code is defined in the function `saveInput`, and the first argument passed to the [`Function` constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/Function) matches the word "api" in the text of the code added by `safeInput`.

 The result of the function call is returned and its value used to populate the control below the editor control `evaluateResult`;